extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 (:> pat-1 2 0 (play syn1 @1 80 dur) `(60 58 60 63))
 ```

-the parts of this pattern are:
+The parts of this pattern are:

 - the `:>` macro, which tells Extempore that the rest of this expression is a
   pattern